Incoming Erasmus+ study and traineeship

 - Check the correctness of the e-mail address you indicate in your Application Form, since all official communications will be sent to you by e-mail.

-At the end of data entry 2 options are available:
+At the end of data entry, two options are available:

 - Data Confirmation